 The library is pleased to announce that Java House will provide café service at the expanded Main Library when it reopens in 2022.
 The Carmel-based company will operate the library's 1,100-square-foot café space, serving their signature cold-brew coffee drinks as well as tea, hot chocolate, and snacks.

 "Beginning last summer, we solicited proposals from businesses who were interested in operating the café at the library," said Library Director Bob Swanay.
 "Our goal is to give Carmel residents and visitors the best library experience possible, so we are excited to announce our partnership with such an outstanding local business as Java House.
 Patrons and visitors will enjoy a great menu of beverages and select food items and a variety of seating both inside and outside the new space."

 Founded in 2018 as a retail coffee brand, Java House opened its first coffee bar at Clay Terrace in 2019, followed by locations in Midtown Carmel and Broad Ripple.
 The company plans to expand to additional locations in the greater Indianapolis area.

 In order to better serve Carmel's growing community, the Carmel Clay Public Library is expanding and renovating the Main Library.
-This two-year construction project will begin in the fall of 2020.
-While construction is underway, Main Library service will be relocated to the Merchants' Square shopping center at 116th Street and Keystone Parkway to the space formerly occupied by Marsh Supermarket.
-Learn more about the move to Merchants' Square that will be happening in September.
+While this two-year construction project is underway, Main Library service has been relocated to the Merchants' Square shopping center at 2140 E. 116th Street.

 Since the Main Library building opened its doors in 1999, the library's service population has doubled.
 In 2019, annual library checkouts reached nearly 2.2 million, and over 600,000 people visited library locations.